 Performance | Share

-To celebrate the launch of Arcade East, London College of Fashion’s new project space, Rotterdam and London based performance artist Mette Sterre’s new performance Black Hole Empire explores current research and theories around black holes through digital technologies.
+To celebrate the launch of Arcade East, London College of Fashion’s new project space, Rotterdam and London based performance artist Mette Sterre’s new performance Black Hole Empire explored current research and theories around black holes through digital technologies.

 Mette Sterre is an artist working with sculptural volumes to distort the human body.
 In her work these body masks function to make the invisible visible.
 Her practice revolves around the notions of the grotesque body; transformations, artifice and hybridity.
 Working interdisciplinary she combines costume, visual art and theater in her work.
 Her work has been shown internationally at the Watermill Center in New York, the Triennale Design Museum in Milan and the Prague Quadriennale amongst many others.